npejo/mysp/README.md

 ```shell
 grunt server:prod
 ```
-this will start web server listening to the port set as `prod-port` in the config section in [Gruntfile.js](Gruntfile.js) and will open web browser pointing to the `host` url set in `app-config-prod.js` (set url without trailing slash).
+this will start web server listening to the port set in `connect:prod` section in [Gruntfile.js](Gruntfile.js) and will open web browser pointing to the `host` url set in `app-config-prod.js` (set url without trailing slash).

 In `prod` mode the application is served from the `dist` folder, using minified and concatinated javascript files.